better-api/better-api/docs/syntax.md

     // ...
   }

-  /// All endpoints inside this path are now unauthenticated. path "/ignore" {
+  /// All endpoints inside this route are now unauthenticated. route "/ignore" {
     auth: null
     permissions: null
     // ...